anton-pershin/spbu-gen-ai/p2_inference_engines/llama_cpp.md

 The main "engine" of `llama.cpp` is `ggml`, a tensor library similar to PyTorch and TensorFlow but fully written in C/C++.
 You can have a look at [this article](https://huggingface.co/blog/introduction-to-ggml) to see how it can be used for arbitrary computations.

+To run a model, it must be converted to the [GGUF format](https://github.com/ggml-org/ggml/blob/master/docs/gguf.md).
+It consists of two parts: tensors and metadata.
+Metadata can be treated as `config.json`, `generation_config.json` etc. (from the HF format) combined.
+For example, you can find a Jinja template in metadata in `tokenizer.chat_template`.

 Here is the list of features you can count on in `llama.cpp`:
 * quantization including KV cache quantization (a significant effort has been undertaken by Georgi Gerganov to support various quantization types)
 * CPU AVX-like extensions for optimization